watchdogoblivion/offsec-python/README.md

             On the previous browser page, enter the credentials and submit.
             Go back to burp suite and copy and paste the intercepted request to a file; anyname.txt Ensure that there is a blank line separating the headers and the body (if there is a body).
-            Place or Replace any value string that you want to fuzz with a FUZZ word ending with a number starting from 1 i.e FUZZ1,FUZZ2,FUZZ3 for each word to be fuzzed.
+            Place or Replace any value string that you want to fuzz with a FUZZ word - i.e FUZZ1,FUZZ2,FUZZ3.
+Note that FUZZ is treated as FUZZ1

                 1. username=admin&password=password ->
-                    username=FUZZ1&password=FUZZ2
+                    username=FUZZ2&password=FUZZ

                 2. {"username":"admin","password":"password"} ->
                     {"username":"FUZZ1","password":"FUZZ2"}